 Four-year-old kindergarten assessments are based on evaluations of student work products, teacher observations and classroom assessments using learning progression rubrics aligned to Wisconsin’s Model Early Learning Standards (WMELS).
 The assessments provide parents and teachers with measures of student progress in the following developmental domains or areas: social and emotional development; language development and communication; cognition and general knowledge; health and physical development; and approaches to learning.

-Students will work on developing social and emotional skills throughout the school day.
-Through interactions with peers and adults, the students will work on skills such as sharing, taking turns, cooperation, collaboration, and developing self-control.
-Students are provided opportunities to work on their social skills during learning centers as well as in the gym, the large group play area, and the outdoor play area.
-Interactions and activities will assist children in developing positive self-esteem and the desire to learn.
+Children are provided opportunities to work on their social skills during learning centers as well as in the gym, the large group play area and the outdoor play area.
+Interactions and activities will assist children in developing positive self-esteem and promote the desire to learn.

-Mathematics concepts are taught throughout the day using real world applications.
-Children participate in calendar routines, as well as graphing and counting, and science exploration as they engage in activities to form explanations based on trial and error, observation and explorations.
-The focus for developing mathematics includes: identifying basic shapes; comparing and ordering by size; exploring with measurement tools; identifying numbers; understanding one-to-one correspondence, rote counting to 20; recognizing and creating patterns; writing numbers; and making observations to form explanations.
+Mathematics and science concepts are taught throughout the day using real world applications.
+Children participate in calendar routines, graphing and counting, and science exploration as they engage in activities to form explanations based on trial and error, observation and explorations.
+The focus for developing cognition includes: identifying basic shapes; comparing and ordering by size; exploring with measurement tools; identifying numbers; understanding one-to-one correspondence; rote counting to 20; recognizing and creating patterns; writing numbers; and making observations to form explanations.

-Positive work habits are an important component in a child’s learning.
-Students will develop positive work habits such as following directions, staying on task, cleaning up and listening.
+Children will also develop positive work habits such as following directions, staying on task, cleaning up and listening.